OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_contribution/contribution_process.md

 apps-code/community-apps/packer/test/
 ```

-One can execute the `git status` command one more time to check what files have been added to be committed.
+Execute the `git status` command one more time to check what files have been added to be committed.

 Commit changes:
 ```